Robert Stewart, Duke of Albany: Dynastic politics and final ascent

 Robert was reappointed as regent by a general council in April 1404, receiving a commission to govern Scotland for another two years.
 Robert's reappointment signaled his continued political dominance of Scotland, but his eldest brother, Robert III, began to re-emerge onto the political scene around this time.
 Robert III's renewed presence in Scottish politics after 1404 stemmed from the influence of three men - Henry Sinclair, Earl of Orkney, Henry Wardlaw, Bishop of St. Andrews, and David Fleming of Biggar - who had become established as a triumvirate of royal favorites.

 Robert III had become severely ill by late 1405.
 Later historians, including Walter Bower, claimed that the king decided to send his only surviving son, James, to France around this time.
 This decision was allegedly driven by fears that Robert, who had already killed his eldest nephew, also sought to arrange James' death in order to succeed Robert III as king.
 Anxieties over James' fate collided with local political tensions in Scotland early in 1406.
-David Fleming of Biggar, Robert III's favorite knight, sought to challenge the power of the Douglas family, Robert's political allies, by taking James as a figurehead on a show of military force in East Lothian.
+David Fleming of Biggar, the king's favorite knight, sought to challenge the power of Robert's political allies, the Douglas family, by taking James as a figurehead on a show of military force in East Lothian.
 James Douglas of Balvenie confronted Fleming with his own army and killed him in battle at Herdmanston on 14 February, after which James fled to the Bass Rock for safety.
 At this crucial moment, Robert's presumed hostility towards his nephew may have convinced James' advisors not to attempt his return to the Scottish mainland.
-A ship was chartered to bring James to safety in France.
+A ship was instead chartered to bring James to safety in France.
 This desperate measure backfired when the ship was captured near Flamborough Head by English pirates.
 James was taken as a prisoner to the court of Henry IV.

 Robert III died on 4 April 1406, shortly after hearing the news of his son's capture.
 With the death of his eldest brother, and the capture of his nephew, Robert, Duke of Albany, was once again the most powerful man in the Stewart dynasty.